educationnull/thejaspher.github.io/_drafts/vulnhub-imf-draft.md

 1. It looks like the form insecurely lets me know that the username I've tried is incorrect.
 2. Uses a phpsessid.

-In burpsuite, the "failed login" page's response gives us a nice note from the develoer (in source html):
+In burpsuite, the "failed login" page's response gives us a nice note from the develoer (also could probably be Roger S. Michaels - the director):

     Invalid username.
     <form method="POST" action="">